|

 Essentially the majority opinion said that this falls under the commerce clause and therefore federal law trumps state law (they did not rule medical marijuana laws unconstitutional) You see, even though the marijuana in question was grown in the woman's backyard, used by her, never sold and never left the state, the majority opinion said it was possible that this could effect interstate commerce.
 As Scalia wrote:

-How dissapointing that Scalia and Kennedy, with an opportunity to further decentralize Washington's power, decided to join their more liberal colleagues and roll back the federalist progress of the last decade or so.
+"Marijuana that is grown at home and possessed for personal use is never more than an instant from the interstate market - and this is so whether or not the possession is for medicinal use or lawful use under the laws of a particular state," How dissapointing that Scalia and Kennedy, with an opportunity to further decentralize Washington's power, decided to join their more liberal colleagues and roll back the federalist progress of the last decade or so.
 The problem with the majority's opinion is that it is so vague that it is hard to think of anything that is not an "instant from an interstate market."
 Perhaps my slippery slope argument is a bit fluffy, and devoid of any legal reasoning, but I still find it compelling.
 Our system of government is designed to favor states rights, this ruling flies in the face of that and just put a lot more power in the hands of Congress.